July 20, 2015

 With candor, humor, and insight, the show explores the issues that confront many young people today and a contemporary pop-score (which includes the hit song), Fame JR. is an ideal musical for young performers.

 July 15, 2015 - July 11, 2014

 YOUTH PERFORMANCES – ONE WEEKEND ONLY

-This classic fairy tale comes to life in Disney’s Sleeping Beauty KIDS, which features songs from the beloved film, including “Once Upon a Dream,” accompany fun new songs like “Maleficent!” and “A Little Magic Now” to bring a fresh telling of the story to a new generation of kids and families.
+This classic fairy tale comes to life in Disney’s Sleeping Beauty KIDS, which features songs from the beloved film, including “Once Upon a Dream,” accompany fun new songs like “Maleficent!” and “A Little Magic Now” to bring a fresh telling of the story to a new generation of audiences.